5. Backward compatibility on Xbox: the games players miss.

 - You might be interested in: All retrocompatible games available on Xbox

 What’s striking is not just the number of titles mentioned, but the historical weight of many of them.
-We’re talking about games that are closely tied to Xbox’s identity, complete sagas, exclusives from their time, and titles that, due to licenses or commercial decisions, still can’t be played officially on Xbox Series.
+We’re talking about games that are closely tied to Xbox’s identity, complete sagas, exclusives from back in the day, and titles that, due to licenses or commercial decisions, still can’t be played officially on Xbox Series.

 Below, we’ve compiled all the titles mentioned by players, which are surprising for not being available as retrocompatibles or for not being able to be purchased currently on the Xbox Store: